Shannon Dawson: West Virginia

 Dawson helped build some of the nation’s most prolific offenses at West Virginia, where he coached from 2011–2014, with his last three as offensive coordinator.
 In his final season in Morgantown, WVU ranked 12th in the nation in total offense, averaging 499.8 yards per game, and was ninth nationally in passing offense at 317 yards per contest.
 The Mountaineers averaged 33.5 points per game and set a school record by scoring at least 30 points in eight consecutive games.
 WVU also averaged more than 182 rushing yards per game.

 Kentucky

 Dawson spent the 2015 season as the offensive coordinator and quarterbacks coach at Kentucky after being hired away from West Virginia only to be let go after one year.

 Southern Miss

-Dawson would spend three seasons with Golden Eagles and the offensive coordinators and quarterbacks coach.
+Dawson would spend three seasons with the Golden Eagles as the offensive coordinator and quarterbacks coach.
 In his first season he mentored Nick Mullens in his senior season.